UrbanApps/UAObfuscatedString/README.md

     }

+You get the idea.
 There are many ways to obfuscate strings, this is just one of them.
 Enjoy.

 ## Open-Source Urban Apps Projects